Fast and Blind Speech Copy-Move Detection and Localization in Noise: Introduction

+1) These methods usually assume that the speech recording has sufficient between-utterance silence \cite{imran2017blind}\cite{yan2019robust}\cite{Akdeniz2022}\cite{Yan2017}\cite{XIE201837}.
+However, in real conversation scenarios, it is evident that this assumption does not hold, and thus they are not able to perform a fully blind analysis.

+2) These methods rely on similarity computation\cite{yan2019robust} \cite{Yan2017}, which leads to the need for complex thresholds tuning and tends to misjudge when a word is read multiple times within a speech recording.
+Additionally, their computational complexity is non-linear, making the computation time unpredictable for long recordings.

-2) these methods can work well in audio recordings without or only light post-processing, but they may be sensitive to severe post-processing attacks, particularly in RTC scenario when audio was processed with aggressive post-processing modules, such as Acoustic Echo Supression (AES) and Noise Supression(NS).
-Hence these methods are impractical to complex industrial application.
+3) These methods can work well in speech recordings without or with only light post-processing, but they may be sensitive to severe post-processing attacks.

-3) Most of these methods address copy-move detection but few to discuss the localization and alignment of tampered areas precisely (frame or sample level) .

-The primary purpose of this paper is to develop a novel digital audio forensics technique that blindly detect audio copy-move forgery and locate tampered area precisely.
-In this work, a blind robust copy-move detection algorithm base on local features tensors that can be applied to transformed duplicates detection and localization problem to a special locality sensitive hash like procedure is proposed.
-Fig. 1 presents the framework of our proposed audio forgery detection scheme, which follows a neat workflow, namely, 1) key-points searching; 2) features tensor extraction; and 3) forgery detection and localization.
-Our main contribution lies in complete new framework and designing novel and sophisticated solutions for all these three steps.

-At the first stage, we design a simple yet effective way to extract a sufficient number of key-points to abstract the audio time-frequency (T-F) domain information.
-At the second stage, a novel feature tensors extraction and virtual key-points reconstruction strategy is proposed to solve the feature matching problems over a massive number of tensors combinations and key-points missing problem caused by post-processing attacks respectively.
-At the third stage, a efficient iterative feature tensors matching and a copy-move localization technique are suggested.

-By fully exploiting the T-F properties and vector space information of each feature tensors, our proposed method achieves very accurate detection results at considerably lowered computational cost.
-Extensive experimental results demonstrate that the proposed design leads to a higher True Positive Rate (TPR) and a lower False Positive Rate (FPR) simultaneously in most of the cases, compared with both the existing schemes.
-Our approach can fit to both offline and online detection as well as localization thus it is potential to use for synchronization or alignment of signals, e.g. alignment of reference and microphone signal for Acoustic Echo Cancellation (AEC) in VoIP application.

-The rest of his paper is organized as follows.
-In Section II, we first revisit the issues about audio copy-move forgery and then show the framework of our proposed scheme; The experimental results are presented in Section III, followed by conclusion in Section VI.
+In this work, an efficient, fully blind, and robust speech anti-CMF algorithm based on local feature tensors (LFTs) that transforms duplicate detection and localization problems into a special tensor-matching procedure is proposed.
+The rest of this paper is organized as follows.
+In Section II, we first revisit the issues of speech CMF and then show the details of our proposed scheme.
+The experimental results are presented in Section III, followed by a conclusion in Section IV.